duchenedaphne/mdd/README.md

 # Monde-de-dév by ORION (MVP)

-🤝 Boost your career, find your next dev job or meet with developpers with common interests to get your work done.
+🤝 Boost your career : find your next dev job or meet with developpers with common interests, to get your work done.

 ## 🛠 Software tools